MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Words, once they are printed, have a life of their own.
+> Always render more and better service than is expected of you, no matter what your task may be.
-> -- Carol Burnett
+> -- Og Mandino